 Lumps and bumps may be a normal part of aging, but they can also damage the smooth skin that we remember from our childhood.
 Moles, warts, and benign skin growths fall under the “lumps and bumps” category and all can be upsetting to look at and cause social and psychological unease for anyone who develops unwanted growths of any kind.
 What’s more, with the prevalence of skin cancer, these growths are a cause for potential concern and should be evaluated.
-That’s why it’s important to seek a consultation with one of our practitioners at Nashville Skin to evaluate any growths you may have.
+That’s why it’s important to seek a consultation with one of medical dermatologists at Nashville Skin to evaluate any growths you may have.

 While most mysterious lumps are benign, they can also often be quickly removed using the latest cosmetic techniques, restoring the smoothness of your skin along with your confidence and self-esteem.